-4. The fierceness of fury, and the outburst of anger, but who can stand before envy?
+4. Wrath is cruel and anger is a flood, but who can stand before envy?

-7. A full soul refuses honeycomb, but to a hungry soul, everything bitter is sweet.
+7. A glutted soul loathes honey, but to a hungry soul, everything bitter is sweet.

-8. Like a sparrow that strays from her nest, just so is a man who strays from his place.
+8. Like a bird departing from her nest is a man departing from his place.

-10. Do not neglect your friend or your father’s friend, and you will not have to enter your kinsman’s house in the day of your calamity; a near neighbor is better than a distant kinsman.
+10. Do not forsake your friend or your father’s friend, and do not enter your kinsman’s house in the day of your calamity; a neighbor nearby is better than a distant kinsman.

-11. My son, be wise and make my heart glad, and make it so that I can turn him away who reproaches me with a word.
+11. My son, be wise and make my heart glad so that I may answer him who reproaches me.

 12. A prudent man sees evil and hides himself; the simple pass on and pay the penalty.